alskfmdlakfm/foodaplus/README.md

 ## Note

-There is a code start sometimes and you may have to wait 30 seconds before the reviews/stars become visible.
+There is a cold start sometimes and you may have to wait 30 seconds before the reviews/stars become visible.